itjosephchung/udacity-cloud-devops-engineer-capstone/README.md

 * `app.py` is the python file dfining the application
 * `Dockerfile` is the Dockerfile
 * `requirement.txt` contains the python requirement for the `app.py`
+* `mkdocs_cluster.yml` EKS cluster definition file

+* `Makefile` The Makefile includes instructions on environment setup and lint test*
 * `run_docker.sh` contains the script to build and run docker locally
 * `run_kubernetes.sh` contains to orchestrate kubernetes from the docker image
 * `upload_docker.sh` contains the script to upload the docker image to dockerhub
-* `Makefile` The Makefile includes instructions on environment setup and lint test
 * `make_predictions.sh` for making predictions
 * `eks_create_cluster.sh`: creates the EKS cluster
 * `install_eksctl.sh`: installs the eksctl tool